Chaga Tincture Recipe: How To Make At Home?

 What is the shelf life of a chaga tincture?

-The shelf life of a chaga tincture can vary depending on the specific product and how it is stored.
+The shelf life of a Chaga tincture can vary depending on the specific product and how it is stored.

 In general, chaga tincture can last for several years if stored in a cool, dry place away from direct sunlight.